-The 20 warmest years on record have been in the past 22 years.
+The 21 warmest years on record have occurred in the last 23 years.
 Much of the increased global temperatures have been absorbed by the oceans where we see rising ocean-surface temperatures which have led to an increased frequency and intensity of extreme weather events.

 Government, Industry and Corporate Response